AlfonsoG-dev/javaBuild/README.md

 ## Create or modify the manifesto file
 >- to create the manifesto file, is necessary to include or verify if you want to add to the build the extraction of the dependencies or not.
->>- in order to create the jar file you can include the extraction files of a dependency: `javabuild.exe --i ex`
+>>- in order to create the jar file you can include the extraction files of a dependency: `javabuild.exe --i`
->>- in order to create the jar file and exclude the extraction files of a dependency: `javabuild.exe --i nn`
+>>- in order to create the jar file and exclude the extraction files of a dependency: `javabuild.exe --i n`

 ## Build the project